Categories

 Flying Bookfish by Catherine Raine, 2012

-My husband had given me an out-of-date computer book to use for the workshop, and I soon went to work folding the pages to create an accordion shape.
+I had been given an out-of-date computer book to use for the workshop, and I soon went to work folding the pages to create an accordion shape.
 I was inspired by the examples that Emily had brought to show us, especially the one in which wire and ribbon rioted through the pages of a former book.

 Flying Bookfish by Catherine Raine, 2012